top of page

 4. Avoid Medicated Corn Plasters

-I could write an entire separate post about medicated corn plasters, but for now I’ll keep it simple:
+I could write an entire separate post about medicated corn plasters, but for now I’ll keep it simple: we generally advise avoiding medicated corn plasters before seeing a podiatrist.

 Why medicated corn plasters are a bad idea: